kyubuns/prefab_in_prefab/README.md

 Features
 * 'Prefab in Prefab' in play/edit mode
-* 'Prefab in Prefab in Prefab' in play/edit mode (unstable)
+* 'Prefab in Prefab in Prefab' in play/edit mode
-* 'Prefab in Prefab in Prefab in Prefab' in play/edit mode (unstable and slow)
+* 'Prefab in Prefab in Prefab in Prefab' in play/edit mode
-* 'Prefab in Prefab in Prefab in Prefab in ...' in play/edit mode (mysterious)
+* 'Prefab in Prefab in Prefab in Prefab in ...' in play/edit mode

 License
 * The MIT License - Copyright (c) 2014 kyubuns